kora-projects/kora-docs/mkdocs/docs/v2/ru/guides/database-cassandra.md

   exclude: true
 title: Интеграция базы данных Cassandra с Kora
 summary: Learn how to integrate Cassandra-compatible storage with Kora and perform CRUD operations
+description: "Step-by-step Cassandra-compatible persistence for a Kora 2.0 service: the io.koraframework:database-cassandra artifact and CassandraDatabaseModule, a @Repository interface extending CassandraRepository with explicit CQL @Query methods, an @EntityCassandra DAO record mapped with @Table and @Column, service-level existence checks that keep 404 behavior because Cassandra mutations carry no affected-row count, the cassandra.auth and cassandra.basic configuration section with contactPoints, dc, sessionKeyspace and request.timeout, and Scylla Testcontainers verification of the generated repository implementation."
+agent:
+  use_when: "Use this file for questions about backing a Kora 2.0 service with Cassandra or ScyllaDB: io.koraframework:database-cassandra, CassandraDatabaseModule, @Repository extending CassandraRepository, CQL @Query methods, @EntityCassandra with @Table and @Column on a DAO record, why INSERT, UPDATE and DELETE return no update count, the cassandra.basic.contactPoints, cassandra.basic.dc, cassandra.basic.sessionKeyspace and cassandra.basic.request.timeout keys, cassandra.auth.login and cassandra.telemetry.logging.enabled, Scylla Testcontainers tests with io.koraframework:test-junit5, and reading the generated $UserRepository_Impl for parameter binding."
 tags: database, cassandra, scylla, cql, crud, persistence
 ---